kubernetes/kubernetes/docs/proposals/network-policy.md

   Protocol api.Protocol `json:"protocol"`

   // If specified, the port on the given protocol.
 This can
   // either be a numerical or named port.
-If not defined,
+If this field is nil,
-  // this NetworkPolicyPort does not restrict based on port number.
+  // this NetworkPolicyPort matches all port names and numbers.
-  // If defined, only traffic on the specified protocol AND port
+  // If non-nil, only traffic on the specified protocol AND port
   // will be matched by this NetworkPolicyPort.
   Port *intstr.IntOrString `json:"port,omitempty"`
 }

-type NetworkPolicySource struct {
+type NetworkPolicyPeer struct {
   // If 'Namespaces' is defined, 'Pods' must not be.
   // This is a label selector which selects Pods in this namespace.
-  // This NetworkPolicySource matches any pods selected by this selector.
+  // This NetworkPolicyPeer matches any pods selected by this selector.
+  // This field follows standard unversioned.LabelSelector semantics.
+  // If nil, this selector selects no pods.
+  // If non-nil but empty, this selector selects all pods in this namespace.
   Pods *unversioned.LabelSelector `json:"pods,omitempty"`

   // If 'Pods' is defined, 'Namespaces' must not be.
   // Selects Kubernetes Namespaces.
-This NetworkPolicySource matches
+This NetworkPolicyPeer matches
   // all pods in all namespaces selected by this label selector.
+  // This field follows standard unversioned.LabelSelector semantics.
+  // If nil, this selector selects no namespaces.
+  // If non-nil but empty, this selector selects all namespaces.
   Namespaces *unversioned.LabelSelector `json:"namespaces,omitempty"`
 }
 ```